 Enlightenment is a cultural and intellectual movement of the late 17th to late 18th centuries that emphasized reason and individualism rather than tradition.

 Etching is a type of print made by carving marks onto the surface of a metal plate usually copper, zinc, or steel.
 The plate is inked, and an image is created by running the plate and paper through a printing press.

-Humanism is the intellectual movement of the Renaissance associated with the rediscovery of classical ideas about the role of man.
+Humanism is the intellectual movement of the Renaissance associated with the rediscovery of classical ideas about the role of humanity.